 USI Website and Social Media: "Timely Warnings/Safety Alerts" or "Emergency Notifications" may also be posted to the USI website that then may be distributed by other USI social media sites such as Facebook, Twitter, LinkedIn, Instagram or YouTube.

 Certain alerts may be emailed (myUSI) to specific groups based upon the nature of the alert.
-USI Public Safety may also utilize the USI media (Shield, radio, television), USI message boards (Blackboard system), the fire enunciator system, USI telephone services, personal messengers and the local media network to assist in distributing information.
+USI Public Safety may also utilize the USI media (Shield, radio, television), USI message boards (Blackboard system), the fire enunciator system, USI telephone services, personal messengers, and the local media network to assist in distributing information.

 To be prepared for an emergency situation, all USI Public Safety officers and dispatchers are required to issue a monthly test message.
-More information on the RAVEAlert system and instructions on how to update your account can be located at https://www.usi.edu/public-safety/campus-warnings-rave-alerts/
+More information on the RAVEAlert system and instructions on how to update your account can be located at Campus Alerts and Messaging - University of Southern Indiana (usi.edu)